EduardoDuQuesne/lightning-exercises/README.md

 ## Lightning-Exercises

-Playground Repository for an assortment of daily NSS exercises.
+Playground repository for an assortment of daily NSS exercises.